doytsujin/athackst.github.io/_articles/vscode_docker_github_pages.md

 ### Find a base docker image

 The first thing you need to do is create a docker image.
 Docker images always have a `FROM` tag which lets you build off of other docker images.
 Sometimes, the best you can do is start with a blank operating system and build your image from scratch.
-Luckily, jekyll already supports a pages version in their [docker repository](https://hub.docker.com/r/jekyll/jekyll/tags).
+Luckily, Jekyll already supports a `pages` version in their [docker repository](https://hub.docker.com/r/jekyll/jekyll/tags).

-So let's go ahead and use jekyll's docker image for pages.
-By doing this, we can keep up to date with the latest compatible library set for github pages easily.
+So let's go ahead and use Jekyll's docker image for pages.
+By doing this, we can keep up to date with the latest compatible library set for Github pages easily.

 ```docker
 FROM jekyll/jekyll:pages
 ```

-This was something that I struggled with when initially creating the image.
-Recently, there was a change in bundler that was [ABI incompatible](https://bundler.io/blog/2019/01/04/an-update-on-the-bundler-2-release.html) and the old instructions I was using weren't working.
-By using a supported image, the makers of jekyll will be the ones to ensure that all of the packages are compatible and work with github pages.
+By using a supported image, the makers of Jekyll will be the ones to ensure that all of the packages are compatible and work with Github pages.
+This means that the container is more or less guaranteed to be compatible with Github pages.
+Before I started using this container, I had issues tracking which versions of packages were compatible.
+There was even a change in bundler that was [ABI incompatible](https://bundler.io/blog/2019/01/04/an-update-on-the-bundler-2-release.html) and the old instructions I was using weren't working anymore.

-How cool is that?

 Sign me up for getting to the good stuff faster!